Comparing CION Invt (CION) and The Competition

 |$50.62 million

-CION Invt’s rivals have higher revenue, but lower earnings than CION Invt.
-CION Invt is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+CION Invt’s competitors have higher revenue, but lower earnings than CION Invt.
+CION Invt is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-This table compares CION Invt and its rivals’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for CION Invt and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings for CION Invt and its competitors, as reported by MarketBeat.

 |Sell Ratings